McMinnville Scottish Festival .. We’re putting the “Mac” back in McMinnville

 Chris is Celtic Heritage Alliance’s marketing aficionado.
 He is the mastermind behind the festival’s website, social media presence, and ongoing promotions for CHA sponsored events.
 When Chris isn’t buried at his office on 3rd St fighting the gods of Google and social platforms to help put the “Mac back in McMinnville,” he is setting up at other festivals around the state offering a plethora of delicious treats from his own line of food trucks at Durig Catering.
 Chris enjoys wine barrel woodworking, playing on his tractor, and traveling with his wife Niki, and 5 children.

-Tony has lived in McMinnville sense 1997, moving to McMinnville after getting out of the Marine Corps in 1997.
+Tony has lived in McMinnville since 1997, moving to McMinnville after getting out of the Marine Corps.
 After seeing ads for the Highland Games he always thought it would be something he would love to try.
 It wasn’t until 2015 he was invited to a practice by an old High School friend who was competing in the games, that he came out to try it.
 That was about all it took, he checked out the Newport Celtic Festival, and Portland Highland Games as a spectator but couldn’t sit on the sidelines any longer.
 He competed in the last 4 games of the 2015 season and has competed in as many games as possible from Northern California to Northern Washington every year since.

 Like many people, Andrew Anderson grew up in McMinnville, left during his youth, and in 2009 returned to McMinnville.
 Andrew is a Funeral Director with Macy and Son Funeral Home and has been developing personal relationships with families for over 20 years.
 Prior to coming back to McMinnville, Andrew served the families of the Salem/Keizer area.
 Andrew feels that serving our community is a ministry and is honored to help people through the most difficult times of their lives.
 He is compassionate, caring, understanding, and very dedicated to his profession.
 “I’m most proud of the fact that people have had the confidence in allowing me to serve their families – and, by doing so, helping them create meaningful tributes to fully honor their loved one,” Andrew said.